Skip to Main Content

 • Substance Abuse Intervention Outcome Research

-The Clinical Psychology Training Programs at Brown is a member of the Internship and Postdoctoral Programs in Professional Psychology (APPIC) and the Academy of Psychological Clinical Science (APCS).
+The Clinical Psychology Internship Training Program, Clinical Psychology Program (CPP), Clinical Child Psychology Specialty Program (CCPSP), and the Clinical Neuropsychology Specialty Program (CNSP) are members of the Internship and Postdoctoral Programs in Professional Psychology (APPIC) and the Academy of Psychological Clinical Science (APCS).

 Clinical Psychology Internship Training Program